ipnpsychedelics/ipnpsychedelics.github.io/README.md

 The Intercollegiate Psychedelics Network (IPN) is a student run umbrella organization that supports collegiate psychedelic student groups and intercollegiate efforts.
 We strive to support collaboration among college students and envision an academic community that inspires a philosophically motivated and scientifically rigorous study of psychedelics, and more broadly, consciousness; we hope through our work to encourage public awareness of the science, policy, and clinical applications of psychedelics and related substances.

-IPN is distributed, non-hiearchical, non-domineering, non-dogmatic; we are connected by foundational principles of radical transparency, mindful presence, iterative growth, commitment to ethics, and boundless love; we do not know all the answers and do not assume our current approach is the "one true approach"; we strive to adapt and integrate opinions of the public, experts, collegiate institutions, and grow together in the true spirit of co-creation; we are always open to ideas, suggestions, and criticisms; we believe if we are thoughtful and proceed with cautious optimisim, we can co-create together a more connected and blissful future~
+IPN is distributed, non-hierarchical, non-domineering, non-dogmatic; we are connected by foundational principles of radical transparency, mindful presence, iterative growth, commitment to ethics, and boundless love; we do not know all the answers and do not assume our current approach is the "one true approach"; we strive to adapt and integrate opinions of the public, experts, collegiate institutions, and grow together in the true spirit of co-creation; we are always open to ideas, suggestions, and criticisms; we believe if we are thoughtful and proceed with cautious optimism, we can co-create together a more connected and blissful future~

 #### The Intercollegiate Psychedelics Network strives to:
 - support member organizations however member organizations define support